 Objective 3: Improving conditions for peace and stability

-Australia’s national interest in regional political stability promotes programs in Mindanao that support a more credible and widely supported peace agreement, heightened institutional capacity to implement the agreement and stronger local mechanisms for averting the escalation of violence.
+Australia’s national interest in regional political stability promotes programs in Mindanao that support a more credible and widely supported peace agreement, strengthened institutional capacity to implement the agreement and stronger local mechanisms for averting the escalation of violence.
 Our programs will also have a positive impact in the medium term on poverty and growth at the local level.
 Australia’s investments in peace and stability are targeted, flexible and build on previous experience.

 Improving conditions for peace and stability